Feyerabend/bb/workbook/ch01/projects/EXERCISES.md

 2. *Explain the difference between signed and unsigned integer representation.*
     - How does this difference impact the range of representable values, and why is it crucial in certain applications?

-3.	*Describe the concept of 2’s complement representation in an 8-bit system.*
+3.	*Describe the concept of 2's complement representation in an 8-bit system.*
     - Investigate how this approach allows representation of negative integers, and explain how it differs from other binary representations.

-4.	*In an 8-bit system, calculate the binary representation of -25 using 2’s complement.*
+4.	*In an 8-bit system, calculate the binary representation of -25 using 2's complement.*
     - Show each step and discuss why each is necessary to properly encode the value.

 5.	*What are the main challenges of converting a decimal integer, such as 123, into binary form?*
     - Analyze the process and potential sources of error, focusing on practical difficulties in manual and programmatic conversion.

 6.	*How does sign extension work when converting an 8-bit signed integer to a larger bit size (e.g., 16 bits)?*
-    - Explain why this method preserves the integer’s value and how it differs for positive and negative numbers.
+    - Explain why this method preserves the integer's value and how it differs for positive and negative numbers.

 7.	*Discuss the implications of overflow in an 8-bit integer system.*
     - When does overflow occur, and how might it impact real-world applications that rely on integer computations?